yunus-temurlenk/Single-Layer-Perceptron/README.md

 2. Takes the targets which is represented in these coordinates
 3. Draws a linear line between these 2 classes ( if linearly separable)

+# Notes

+1. I just used C++ to create the algorithm
+2. Opencv library is just used for visualization of the results, you may delete if you dont have in your environment